KasperSkytte/tradezulu/README.md

 ## Features

 **Journal** — Track and improve your performance
- - Synchronize trades from any MetaTrader5 account through a virtual terminal
+ - Instantly synchronize trades from any MetaTrader5 account
- - See key statistics for a chosen time period, like win rate, profit factor, average R etc
+ - See key statistics for a chosen time period, like win rate, profit factor, average R, your usual risk/position size distribution, etc
- - Track your overall performance by a combined "Zulu score" that includes key metrics
+ - Track your overall performance by a combined "Zulu score" that includes 6 key metrics
- - Understand your mistakes, behavior, and setups by adding tags to individual trades alongside notes
+ - Understand your mistakes, behavior, and setups by adding tags to individual trades alongside notes for each trade or trading session/day
- - Trade setup replay for each trade (from terminal or TradingView)
+ - Trade setup replay for each trade (KLineCharts or TradingView)
- - See detailed reports about which times of day, setups, tags, etc, that work the best for you
+ - See detailed reports about which times of day, setups, tags, etc, that work the best for you, and what to stop doing
  - Did you follow your plan?
-See planned vs realised stats in R-multiples
+See planned vs realised stats in R-multiples and percentages
- - Integrated high-impact news calendar, from TradingView or ForexFactory
+ - Integrated high-impact news calendar, from TradingView or ForexFactory, AND see sudden, unscheduled, breaking news, like updates on geopolitical situations etc (pulled live from ForexFactory)

 **Copier** — one master account, any number of slaves, any broker.